cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes tapped his fingers against the table.
 "The timing of your visits to the study aligned perfectly with the East India Company's audit schedule.
 You needed those records destroyed before they reached London."
 He leaned closer.
 "But someone else moved first, didn’t they?
 Someone who knew about both your secrets—the letters and the supplies."

 Cartwright’s face drained of color.
 "Colonel Hawthorne," he whispered.
+“They can ruin me, Mr. Holmes—court-martial me, lock me away, or worse.
+If I speak the truth, I’m not just risking my rank; I’m risking my life.”

 Holmes studied him carefully.
 "You have a choice, Lieutenant.
 Speak now, or let the truth bury you along with Hawthorne."

-Cartwright said nothing, but his hands clenched.
+Cartwright exhaled shakily, meeting Holmes’s gaze.
+“There’s something you need to know about Edward’s final days—something I’ve kept quiet for too long.”
+He took a step forward, then froze.
+His eyes locked onto a folded letter resting on the side table.
+Whatever courage had fueled his confession a moment earlier seemed to vanish.
+“I… I’m sorry,” he murmured, pulling back from Holmes.
+“I’m not ready to talk about this yet.”

 Holmes had given him an opening—a chance to act.
 Whether he would take it, only time would tell.

 As we stepped into the cold night, Watson glanced at Holmes.
 "Do you think he will help us?"